wikibonsai/jekyll-garden/_entries/home-page.md

 metaphor::[[basecamp]]

-The home page is the page that will load at the root of a `jekyll-wikibonsai` site.
+The home page is the page that will load at the root of a `jekyll-garden` site.

 ### Navigate